sealfur/sealfur-com/src/posts/202303170912-semantic-html-tendencies.md

 ---
-title: 'Interogating my semantic tendencies'
+title: 'Interrogating my semantic tendencies'
 author: 'Joshua Kinal'
-date: '2023-03-18'
+date: '2023-03-21'
 tags: ['html', 'css', 'beliefs']
 summary: 'We all (should) know that introspection drives improvement and growth.
 But what if we believe something so intensely that it seems beyond conscious analysis?
 This is about semantic HTML and whether generic elements should even exist.
-Climb on board and strap in for the intersection of existensialism and web development that no one asked for.'
+Climb on board and strap in for the intersection of existentialism and web development that no one asked for.'
 ---

 ## Introduction: A deeply held belief